-For now this technique has to be conducted manually.
-As future work we envision a software tool implementing this technique, from translating the RT-DEVS models into TA, to selecting patterns of temporal formulas, to their instantation, to running the TCTL queries, etc. It is also our intention to define new patterns of temporal formulas and their corresponding mutants.
+It is also our intention to work on other patterns of temporal formulas such as \emph{Time-Bounded Frequency with time-out}, \emph{Security/Absence}, \emph{Time-Bounded Stability Frequency} and their corresponding mutants.
 In this way properties not yet supported by our technique could also be verified.

 \theendnotes

 \begin{dci} The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper. \end{dci}